 - Day trading–This is similar to scalping, but traders open and close positions over a few hours instead of minutes.
 Day traders take advantage of the volatility of cryptocurrencies to make and close as many trades as possible in a day.

 - Swing trading–Swing trading is similar to day trading, except it capitalises on price fluctuations that occur over several days or weeks.
 It’s a more passive investment strategy that is often favoured by beginner traders.

 - Hedging–Hedginginvolves taking a position opposite to another trade and is used to protect capital if the trade does not go in your direction.

 There are many other trading strategies, such as trend trading, copy trading and more.
 Every strategy has its benefits and drawbacks.
 Experiment with a few and find ones that best suit your trading style.

 3. Select an Appropriate Platform for your Needs

 Having good trading strategies won’t amount to anything if you don’t have a platform to use them on.
-Decide whether you want to use a derivative exchange or a broker platform.
+Decide whether you want to use a derivative cryptocurrency exchange or a broker platform.
 Although both provide similar services, broker platforms are geared toward experienced traders.
-They have higher liquidity and allow larger trade volumes for lesser fees.
-Derivative exchanges tend to be easier to use and have a lower barrier to entry.
-They also allow riskier trades through leveraging.

 Whatever type of platform you end up choosing, make sure it is properly registered and is compliant with financial regulators.
 Many crypto platforms have been shut down for non-compliance, costing traders their entire investment portfolio.